Our History

 Acknowledgements

-Rest Haven would like to acknowledge and thank the San Diego History Center for providing all of the historical pictures above from the Rest Haven Preventorium Collection, Booth Historical Photograph Archives.
+Children’s Health Foundation would like to acknowledge and thank the San Diego History Center for providing all of the historical pictures above from the Rest Haven Preventorium Collection, Booth Historical Photograph Archives.